dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 One of the most popular mobile UI frameworks in the world, Ionic was originally built for Angular, but with their latest release they now support Vue 3, thanks to their [move to web components](https://blog.ionicframework.com/introducing-ionic-4-ionic-for-everyone/).

 Ionic has a vast community, but as most tutorials are for the previous versions, using Angular, Vue users might have to adopt the examples, but the concepts are the same.
-New material covering Ionic Vue specifically is slowly emerging now that it has finished beta.
+More new material targeting Ionic Vue is starting to emerge gradually now that it has finished beta.

 As with other frameworks, it provides a set of components that change look depending on the OS they are built for.